 A guaranteed winner with any group, screenprinting parties allow everyone to shine and make their own tshirts or tote bags.
 Participants run their own screenprinting studio, building teamwork and a deeper understanding of their groups dynamics.Ask me about custom screens to support curriculum outcomes.

 Enrichment for artists, maker spaces, and focus programs.
-Learn the tools and techniques of a screenprinter.
+Learn the tools and techniques of a professional screenprinter.
 Classrooms can collaborate on a custom screen, or create individual screens.
-Great for logos, surface design, and portfolios!
+Great for logos, surface design, and artist portfolios.

 I’m exhilarated & so moved by the extent of student outcomes, participation, creativity, skills development and team building, compassion, self-awareness and self-regulation.
 Every educator in the LDSB should undertake participating in a Pillow Talk issue-based arts ed. project.
 Pillow Talk concretely provides a learning path and journey that has the potential to develop student tools and understanding of what true equity and inclusion in the school community looks like, sounds like, feels like.